Very few people have written about the history of junk journals and how they came to be.

 I certainly remember one of my scrapbooks from 2006 looking very similar to this!

-While scrapbooks continued to evolve since those early days of photographs and family mementoes, so too did the designs and scrapbooking industry.
+While scrapbooks continued to evolve since those early days of photographs and family mementoes, so too did the design and scrapbooking industry.

 Naturally, this meant people spent more and more money to have the best scrapbooking layouts.
 In 2004, the scrapbooking industry had reached its peak at $2.5 billion.